msantana09/data-engineering-toolkit/README.md

 ## Introduction

 Welcome to our Data Platform project!
 Designed with Data Engineer and Scientist in mind, this project offers a comprehensive **local development** environment.
-Our goal is to streamline your workflow by providing a suite of pre-configured tools that work seamlessly together, enabling you to focus more on innovation and less on setup.
+The goal is to streamline your workflow by providing a suite of pre-configured tools that work seamlessly together, enabling you to focus more on innovation and less on setup.

 Any of the tools listed in the [Architecture](#architecture) section can be used independently, or you can follow along with the sample [use case](/UseCase.md) for a more comprehensive walkthrough.